 Also of interest is that Maplewood has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Maplewood telecommute to their jobs.
-Overall, about 7.63% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.63% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Maplewood, however, the average commute to work is quite long.
-On average, people spend 37.68 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the town is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Maplewood is that it can take a long time to commute to work.
+In Maplewood, the average commute to work is 37.68 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly town.
+Many of Maplewood’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.